 When a couple qualifies for this program, the spouse becomes an official homecare worker and joins the Oregon Home Care Commission.
 Caregiver spouses receive a salary, pay taxes and union fees, and are eligible for unemployment insurance.
 It should be noted that since it is expected that spouses care for each other, the number of hours for which an individual is authorized to receive care might be lower when participating in the Spousal Pay Program than were the individual to receive care under other Oregon Medicaid programs, such as the Client-Employed Provider Program.

-The administrator of the Spousal Pay program is the Oregon Department of Human Services.
+The administrator of the Spousal Pay Program is the Oregon Department of Human Services.

-Being over the financial limitations does not automatically mean one cannot become eligible for the Spousal Pay Program.
+Being over the financial limits does not automatically mean one cannot become eligible for the Spousal Pay Program.
 There are ways to lower one’s countable income and assets without jeopardizing one’s eligibility or violating Medicaid’s Look-Back Rule.
-That said, it is strongly advised one contact a professional Medicaid planner if he or she is over the specified income and/or asset limit(s) for assistance in restructuring finances.
+That said, it is strongly advised one contact a professional Medicaid planner if he or she is over the specified income and/or asset limit(s) for assistance in restructuring their finances.